grittygrease/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

-In order for the application layer to be able to choose the certificates and signature schemes to use when constructing an authenticator, a TLS server SHOULD exposed an API that returns the content of the signature_algorithms extension of client's ClientHello message.
+In order for the application layer to be able to choose the certificates and signature schemes to use when constructing an authenticator, a TLS server SHOULD expose an API that returns the content of the signature_algorithms extension of client's ClientHello message.

 # Security Considerations